jshawl/saas-starter/README.md

 - Headless browser testing with rspec
   - GitHub actions run tests
 - Devise authentication and User model
+- Credit Card Payments with PayPal

 ## Goals & Vision

 Provide a starting point for new service experiments.
 Include tested examples of the following features:

+- One time payment
 - Metered Billing
 - Plan Subscription Billing
 - Functionality is restricted for those in dunning